 What you’ll find here: healthy omnivorous recipes with an occasional decadent twist.
-I’m bound to stick in some nutrition information if it is appropriate (I probably won’t bother if it is a cake!), and some restaurant and travel stuff too.
+I’m bound to stick in some nutrition information if it is appropriate (I probably won’t bother if it is a cake!), book reviews and ‘humorous’ anecdotes too.
 But the blog is mainly recipe chat and amateurish photos of what I’m cooking for family, friends and work.

 What you won’t find here: super-niche ingredients (although I do love pomegranate molasses), recipes involving boxed cake mix or tinned soup, fancy or overly fiddly stuff.
 No offence if you like verjuice, green bean casserole or caviar-stuffed quail’s eggs but you probably won’t find those here (never say never though).